Veracruz Mexico – River of Raptors Tour

 Tour members will be transported to the airport in time for their flight.

 Veracruz Tour Guides

-Phil Brown has been guiding tours for HMANA since 2012 including Costa Rica, South Florida twice, Whitefish Point, and Veracruz in 2016.
+Phil Brown has been guiding tours for HMANA since 2012, including Costa Rica, South Florida twice, Whitefish Point, and Veracruz in 2016.
 He has also been involved with HMANA MeetUps and is currently the Chair of the Tours Committee.
 He also leads tours for a variety of other organizations and companies, including Merlin Wildlife Tours.
 Phil works as the Director of Land Management for New Hampshire Audubon, where he is focused on bird conservation, land stewardship, and natural history education.
-He has served as Site Coordinator for the Pack Monadnock Raptor Observatory in Peterborough, NH for 10 years.
-Phil resides in Hancock, New Hampshire with his wife, Julie Brown of HMANA, and their two children.
+He has served as Site Coordinator for the Pack Monadnock Raptor Observatory in Peterborough, NH, for ten years.
+Phil resides in Hancock, New Hampshire, with his wife, Julie Brown of HMANA, and their two children.

-In Veracruz, the group will be joined by a bilingual ornithologist, Eduardo Martinez, past coordinator of the River of Raptors hawk count and banding efforts.
+In Veracruz, the group will be joined by a bilingual ornithologist, Eduardo Martinez, past coordinator of the River of Raptors hawk count and branding efforts.
 Eduardo has extensive birding and guiding experience and happily shares his abundant natural and cultural knowledge with our tours.
-Trip logistics will be coordinated by Pronatura Veracruz and their staff.
+Pronatura Veracruz and its staff will coordinate trip logistics.